sumanth234/Game-of-Life/README.md

 the above rules simultaneously to every cell in the seed—births and deaths occur simultaneously, each generation is a pure function of the preceding one.
 The rules continue to be applied repeatedly to create further generations.

+How To Run :

+In order to run the game open the 'index.html'.
+There will be a 100x100 world rendered.
+Dead cells are in black; alive cells are in white.
+To change the state of one cell you should click the cell.

+When you click 'Tick' it will run one tick one the world applying the rules of the game to the world.
+If you click 'Autoplay' it will run ticks automatically, stopping when you click 'Tick', or when you click a cell, or when you click on 'Autoplay' again.